-Seed development begins within seven days following pollination (Schertz & Dalton 1980).
-Seeds reach physiological maturity when they achieve maximum weight and have developed a dark spot on the grain opposite the embryo (Spenceley et al. 2005).
-The time taken from flowering to physiological maturity varies with growing conditions and with cultivar and has been estimated to take from 25 to 55 days (Schertz & Dalton 1980; Doggett 1988; Spenceley et al. 2005).
+Seed development begins within 7 days following pollination (Schertz and Dalton, 1980).
+Seeds reach physiological maturity when they achieve maximum weight and have developed a dark spot on the grain opposite the embryo (Spenceley et al., 2005).
+The time taken from flowering to physiological maturity varies with growing conditions and the cultivar, and has been estimated to take from 25 to 55 days (Schertz and Dalton, 1980; Doggett, 1988; Spenceley et al., 2005).